Reading Time: 7 minutes

 When having sick people at home, make a light blend of essential oils which include oregano, eucalyptus and orange and add them to the essential oil diffuser, just to keep the air clean.
 Some friends who had a major mold issue in their house, kept diffusing oregano essential oil for weeks, with impressive results.
 There is something about oregano essential oil that just makes the air feel pleasantly fresh.

 Yes, candles!
 You can add our oregano essential oil with any other pure, natural essential oil you like (our favorite combination is with sage) in melted soy wax to create your own, natural, personal candles!
 You only need a few tools and materials (not expensive at all) and in a couple of hours you have custom scented candles to create a refreshing atmosphere at your home or office.
-Also, they are great as a gift for your loved ones!
-You can see more on essential oils for candles, in this inspiring article.

 A few drops of oregano essential oil in your DIY toothpaste will give it a good antibacterial kick.
 Some of our friends have been using this over a year and they swear that their teeth have gotten healthier.
 You can find many recipes online, but a basic blend of coconut oil with a dash of baking soda, cinnamon and turmeric, is all it takes.
 It feels awkward at first but it leaves your breath surprisingly fresh too.
 We thought it would smell like souvlaki to be honest.